zetavg/chromium-website/site/updates/chips/index.md

 Although third-party cookies can enable third-party sites to track user behavior across different top-level sites, there are some cookie use cases on the web today where cross-domain subresources require some notion of session or persistent state that is scoped to a user's activity on a single top-level site.

+## The `Partitioned` Attribute

+Partitioned cookies are cross-site cookies which are only available on the top-level site they were created.

+Third parties which want to opt into receiving partitioned cookies should include the `Partitioned` attribute in their `Set-Cookie` header:

+`Set-Cookie: __Host-name=value; Secure; Path=/; SameSite=None; `**`Partitioned`**

+Partitioned cookies must include the [`__Host-` prefix](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#cookie_prefixes) and cannot have the [`SameParty` attribute](https://developer.chrome.com/blog/first-party-sets-sameparty/).
+Chrome will enforce these rules for cookies set with the `Partitioned` attribute even when cookie partitioning is disabled, but if the feature is disabled the resulting cookie will still be sent to requests to its host on different top-level sites than where it was set.

 ## Origin Trial

 If you are interested in participating in the CHIPS origin trial, then you need to include the `Origin-Trial` header in each HTTP response with a valid token.